kpu/intgemm/README.md

 /* Multiply */
 intgemm::Int8::Multiply8new(A_prepared.begin(), B_prepared.begin(), A_rows, width, B_cols, callbacks::UnquantizeAndAddBiasAndWrite(unquant_mult_forprep, bias.begin(), C.begin()));
 ```
-For 8-bit, use `Int8` instead of `Int16`.

-When repesented as floats, all of A, B, and C are in row-major format.

-You can write your own PostProcessing functions on C and use them as a template argument to `Multiply`.
-For details, see [cops.h](cops.h).

 ## Quantization
 Floating-point values are multiplied by a user-specified constant then rounded to an integer.